dotnet/iot/src/devices/MatrixKeyboard/README.md

 This is a 4×4 keyboard.
 And [here is the schematic](http://www.waveshare.net/w/upload/3/3d/4x4-Keypad_schematic.pdf)

-You can connect any M×N Matrix Keyboard, theoretically, by using M+N GPIO pins, N pull-down resistors (or similar network resistor), and a ground pin.
+You can connect any M×N Matrix Keyboard, theoretically, by using M+N GPIO pins.

 You can also use any compatible GPIO controller like [Mcp23xxx](../Mcp23xxx) instead of native controller.

+* Using diodes(eg. 1N4148) for each button prevents "ghosting" or "masking" problem.

-* The pull-down resistors is optional if your MCU already have it in column pins.
+* N pull-down resistors (or similar network resistor) and a ground pin is optional if your MCU already have it in input pins.

-* 'Rows' and 'columns' are logical, not physical.
-Which means if your keyboard has diode for each button and doesn't work well, try to exchange row and column pins, and resistors of course.
+* If your keyboard doesn't work well, try to swap output and input pins.

 ## References